Ayvvaa/Belno-Light/PRIVACY_POLICY.md

+# Privacy Policy

-Last Updated: June 2026
+**Last Updated:** June 2026

-1. Information We Collect
+## 1. Information We Collect

 Belno Light may process and store the following information in order to provide its functionality:

-Discord Server IDs
+- Discord Server IDs
-Discord Channel IDs
+- Discord Channel IDs
-Discord Role IDs
+- Discord Role IDs
-Discord User IDs when required for bot functionality Configuration settings set by server administrators Roblox account information retrieved through Bloxlink and Roblox APIs when using synchronization features
+- Discord User IDs when required for bot functionality
+- Server configuration settings configured by administrators
+- Roblox account information retrieved through Bloxlink and Roblox APIs when using synchronization features

 Belno Light does not intentionally collect or store private messages.

-2. How Information Is Used
+## 2. How Information Is Used

-The information is used solely to provide the bot's features, including:
+The information collected is used solely to provide the bot's functionality, including:

-Role management
+- Role management
-Roblox account synchronization
+- Roblox account synchronization
-Nickname synchronization
+- Nickname synchronization
-Tester management
+- Tester management
-Statistics generation
+- Statistics generation
-Application workflows
+- Content Creator and Artist application workflows
+- Permission management
-Server configuration storage
+- Server configuration storage

+Data is only used for the operation of Belno Light and is never sold or used for advertising purposes.

-3. Message Content
+## 3. Message Content

 Belno Light does not store message content outside of Discord.

-If Message Content Intent is enabled, message content is only processed as necessary for bot functionality and is not retained unless explicitly stated by a server administrator feature.
+If Message Content Intent is enabled, message content is only processed as required to provide bot functionality and is not retained unless explicitly stated by a specific feature.

-(You can remove this section entirely if you remove Message Content Intent.)
+Belno Light does not use message content for advertising, profiling, analytics, or similar purposes.

-4. Data Sharing
+## 4. Data Sharing

-Belno Light does not sell, rent, or share collected data with third parties.
+Belno Light does not sell, rent, trade, or share collected data with third parties.

-The bot may communicate with:
+The bot may communicate with the following services solely to provide requested functionality:

-Discord API
+- Discord API
-Bloxlink API
+- Bloxlink API
-Roblox API
+- Roblox API

-solely to provide requested functionality.
+No collected data is provided to external parties except where required for the operation of these services.

-5. Data Retention
+## 5. Data Storage and Retention

+Belno Light stores only the minimum information required to provide its features.

+Configuration data may include:

+- Guild IDs
+- Channel IDs
+- Role IDs
+- Bot configuration settings

-Configuration data is retained only while the bot remains active in a server or until removal is requested.
+This information is retained only while the bot remains active in a server or until deletion is requested.

-6. Data Deletion
+## 6. Data Deletion

-Server owners or administrators may request deletion of stored server configuration data by contacting the bot developer.
+Server owners or administrators may request deletion of stored server configuration data by contacting the developer.

-When the bot is removed from a server, associated configuration data may be deleted.
+When Belno Light is removed from a server, associated configuration data may be deleted from storage.

+## 7. Security

+Reasonable efforts are made to protect stored data from unauthorized access, modification, or disclosure.

+However, no method of electronic storage or transmission is completely secure, and absolute security cannot be guaranteed.

+## 8. Changes to This Policy

+This Privacy Policy may be updated from time to time.

+Any changes will be reflected by updating the "Last Updated" date at the top of this document.

+Continued use of Belno Light after changes are published constitutes acceptance of the updated Privacy Policy.

-7. Contact
+## 9. Contact

-For questions regarding this Privacy Policy or data handling practices, contact the developer on Discord "._ayva_.".
+If you have questions regarding this Privacy Policy or Belno Light's data handling practices, you may contact the developer:

+- Discord: `ayva.`